howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 }
 ```

-In fact, the actual schema is quite a bit bigger - for brevity we've only included the three root types and the simple CRUD operations here.
+In fact, the actual schema is quite a bit longer - for brevity we've only included the three root types and the simple CRUD operations here.
 But the API also allows for a variety of other operations (such as batched updates and deletes).
 If you're curious, you can check out the entire schema [here](https://gist.github.com/gc-codesnippets/3f4178ad93c51d03195c92ce119d444c).

 #### Why not just use the Prisma GraphQL API directly?

-Prisma really only is an interface to a database.
-If you consumed the Prisma API directly from your frontend or mobile applications, this would be similar as _directly accessing a database_.
+Prisma is really only just an interface to a database.
+If you consumed the Prisma API directly from your frontend or mobile applications, this would be similar to _directly accessing a database_.

 In very, very rare cases, this might be an option - but the vast majority of applications do need additional logic that is not covered by CRUD operations (data validation and transformation, authentication, permissions, integration of 3rd-party services or any other sort of custom functionality...).

 Another potential concern of directly exposing the Prisma API to your client applications is _security_.
-GraphQL works in the way that everyone who has access to the endpoint of a GraphQL API can retrieve the _entire_ GraphQL schema from it - this is called [introspection](http://graphql.org/learn/introspection/).
-If your clients were talking directly to Prisma, it would be simply a matter of checking the network requests to get access to the endpoint of the Prisma API and everyone would be able to see your entire database schema.
+GraphQL works in a way that everyone who has access to the endpoint of a GraphQL API can retrieve the _entire_ GraphQL schema from it - this is called [introspection](http://graphql.org/learn/introspection/).
+If your clients were talking directly to Prisma, it would be a simple matter of checking the network requests to get access to the endpoint of the Prisma API and everyone would be able to see your entire database schema.

 > **Note**: It is currently debated whether it should be possible to limit introspection capabilities, but so far it doesn't seem a priority in the development of the GraphQL spec.
 See [this](https://github.com/graphql/graphql-js/issues/113) GitHub issue for more info.

 ### Creating a Prisma service with a connected database

 In this tutorial, you're going to build everything entirely from scratch!
-For the Prisma database service, you're going to start with the most minimal setup that's possible.
+For the Prisma database service, you're going to start with the most minimal setup possible.

 The first thing you need to do is create two files, which you're going to put into a new directory called `database`.